Hannah Dugan: Arrest of Dugan

-The FBI subsequently opened an investigation into whether Dugan helped an immigrant avoid arrest.
+The FBI subsequently opened an investigation into whether Dugan helped an illegal immigrant avoid arrest.
 Dugan was arrested by FBI agents on April 25, 2025, and charged with two felony counts of obstruction and concealing an individual, and she was jailed.
 She was released on her own recognizance later that day.
 FBI Director Kash Patel announced the arrest in a social media post on X, stating that Dugan had "intentionally misdirected federal agents away from the subject to be arrested in her courthouse".
 He deleted the post shortly thereafter, but subsequently restored the post.
 United States Attorney General Pam Bondi also spoke publicly in support of the arrest of Dugan.

+Reactions to arrest

+Republican lawmakers applauded the arrest.
+Former Wisconsin Governor Scott Walker called on Republican leaders of the Wisconsin Legislature to convene an extraordinary session to impeach and remove Dugan from office.
+United States Attorney General Pam Bondi stated that judiciary members obstructing immigration enforcement would face prosecution: "If you are harboring a fugitive, we don't care who you are. ...
+We will come after you and we will prosecute you."

+Dugan's arrest was condemned by Democratic lawmakers.
+U.S. Senator Tammy Baldwin accused President Donald Trump of attacking democratic values, saying that the arrest threatens to breach the separation of powers.
+Milwaukee Mayor Cavalier Johnson said that aggressive federal interference at the Milwaukee County Courthouse was having a detrimental effect on normal legal processes.

+The Milwaukee Journal Sentinel reported that five legal experts, including former federal prosecutors, did not believe Dugan should be charged with a federal crime.
+More than 150 former state and federal judges called Dugan's arrest an attempt to intimidate the courts.
+Retired Massachusetts Supreme Court justice Geraldine Hines commented that the prosecution was "an effort to intimidate judges".
+Protests were held outside the U.S. Courthouse in Milwaukee on April 25 and the FBI field office in St. Francis on April 26.